jason-heiser/tps-angular-coding-challenge/README.md

 Although everything you need to solve the challenge is already present in the `app.component.ts` file, you should examine its two service dependencies (`projects.service.ts` and `user.service.ts`) to learn more about the data they provide.

 #### A. “Multi-Field Filtration” Hint
-Whatever text the user types in the filter field can match any one of the three fields, so you will need to use a logical `or` operation.
+Whatever text the user types in the filter field can match any one of a project’s three string-based properties (`projectName`, `projectSize` and `projectManagerName`) so you will need to use a logical `or` operation.

 #### B. “Ranked Results” Hint
 The `UserService` has an asynchronous property called `currentUser$` that returns an object representing the current user.
 Use its `userId` property in conjunction with a project’s `projectManagerId` property for the “Ranked Results” requirement.